AwesomeAley/ObsidianNotes/Class Notes/Wireless Security/ElectroMagnetic Communications.md

   - Remember, logarithm of a fraction is a negative number: all signal strength values will  be negative
   - Every -10 dB represents a reduction of the absolute power in mW by 1/10
   Example: A signal of -30 dBm is what fraction of the original power: 1/1000

+### Antennas
+Antennas are essential for both sending and receiving wireless signals.
+AN antenna acts as a receiver when the electromagnetic waves of the RF signal induce an electrical current in the antenna which is then measured.
+Any piece of metal can be used as an antenna.